nikomatsakis/babysteps/source/_posts/2015-03-19-the-danger-of-negative-thinking.markdown

 You might expect this to be illegal per the orphan rules, but in fact it is not, and this is no accident.
-We *want* people to be able to define impls on *references* to their types.
+We *want* people to be able to define impls on *references* and *boxes* to their types.
 That is, since `Carton` is a smart pointer, we want impls like the one above to work, just like you should be able to do an impl on `&AppType` or `Box<AppType>`.

 OK, so, what's the problem?
 The problem is that now maybe `lib1` notices that `Carton` should define `Debug`, and it adds a blanket impl for all